wp-plugins/good-writer-checkify/readme.txt

 2. You can turn off the checkmarks if you'd rather just have the reminders there as a reference, and not to necessarily actively check off.

-3. If you know that certain check-off items will pretty much always be done right away, or are taken care of automatically, just mark that item as check-it-by-default when a new post/page is started.

 == Changelog ==

 = 0.1 =